 1. In the Uyuni WebUI, select the client from Systems > Overview.
-You will see a banner at the top of the screen showing the number of critical and non-critical packages available for the client:
+A banner at the top of the screen shows the number of critical and non-critical packages available for the client:

-- 2. Click [ Critical ] to see a list of the available critical patches. - 3.
+- 2. Click [Critical] to see a list of the available critical patches. - 3.
 Select any patch with a synopsis reading Important: Security update for the Linux kernel.
-Security bugs will also include their CVE number, where applicable. - 4.
+Security bugs also include their CVE number, where applicable. - 4.
 OPTIONAL: If you know the CVE number of a patch you want to apply, you can search for it in Audit > CVE Audit, and apply the patch to any clients that require it.

-Not all kernel patches are Live Patches!
+Not all kernel patches are Live Patches.
 Non-Live kernel patches are represented by a Reboot Required icon located next to the Security shield icon.
-These patches will always require a reboot.
+These patches always require a reboot.

 Not all security issues can be fixed by applying a live patch.
-Some security issues can only be fixed by applying a full kernel update and will require a reboot.
+Some security issues can only be fixed by applying a full kernel update and requires a reboot.
 The assigned CVE numbers for these issues are not included in live patches.
-A CVE audit will display this requirement.
+A CVE audit displays this requirement.